tischi/MorphoQuant/README.md

 Fraction of pixels positive for "small" structures.
 To obtain the pixel area you have to multiply with "areaCell".
 To get the mean pixel area of each object you have to multiply by "areaCell" and devide by nSegSmallForeground.

 ##### intensFracSmallForeground
-Fraction of intensity in the with "small" structures, after subjecting the image to an top-hat filter, using the "Width" parameter in "Find structures" as diameter of the erosion and dilation operations.
+Fraction of intensity in the with "small" structures, after subjecting the image to a top-hat filter, using the "Width" parameter in "Find structures" as diameter of the erosion and dilation operations.
 To obtain the average sum intensity area you have to multiply with "areaCell".
 To get the mean pixel area of each object you have to multiply by "areaCell" and devide by nSegSmallForeground.

 ##### nSegLargeForeground
 …as decribed for "small" objects, but now for "large objects"

 ##### areaFracLargeForeground
 …as decribed for "small" objects, but now for "large objects"

 ##### intensFracLargeForeground
 …as decribed for "small" objects, but now for "large objects"

 ##### areaMaxFracForeground
 Fraction of pixels occupied by the largest of all detected objects in the respective cell.

+##### maxIntensOfLargestObjectForeground
+The maximum intensity value found in the largest detected object.
+The maximum intensity in the largest object is measured after subjecting the image to a top-hat filter, using the "Width" parameter in "Find structures" as diameter of the erosion and dilation operations

 ##### intensFracBackground
 Fraction of intensity in the cellular "background" signal.
 The "background" signal in each cell is defined as the integrated intensity in the morphological opening of the background corrected raw data (using the "Width" parameter in "Find structures" as diameter of the erosion and dilation operations).
 Bascially, this is the fraction of intensity that is not localised to locally bright structures, e.g. the "unbound cytoplasmic signal".